jessieli24/lsystems/README.md

 # L-System Trees
 ## Jessie Li

 Small experiment using L-systems to generate tree wireframes.

-To run this project,
+Examples are available in the `images` folder.

+### Usage

 ```
 pnpm install
 pnpm run dev
 ```

-Examples are available in the `images` folder.